How Does Cognitive Capability and Personality Influence Problem Solving in Coding Interview Puzzles?: Findings

-For SE students (N = 40), the pattern was similarly positive but \textbf{\emph{more accentuated toward openness to experience}}, which recorded the highest proportion (85\% High) reflecting the typical characteristics such as curious nature, imaginative that immersed in emerging technologies. \textbf{\emph{Agreeableness followed closely}} (83\% High), indicating high positive traits such as cooperativeness that may facilitate group learning and collaboration during academic projects. \textbf{\emph{Conscientiousness was also high}} (63\% High), highlighting the characteristics such as hard-working and organized nature where as extraversion was mostly average (78\%). \textbf{\emph{Neuroticism was higher than practitioners}}, with 48\% high and 52\% average, which could suggest that while many students are emotionally steady, a subset experiences greater stress or performance-related anxiety typical in academic environments.
+A broadly similar pattern was observed among students (n = 40).
+Agreeableness was the most dominant trait with 70\% of students scoring in the high range, indicating cooperative and supportive tendencies that may facilitate group learning and collaboration during academic projects.
+This was followed by openness to experience (67.5\%), reflecting tendencies toward curiosity, imagination and openness to new ideas.
+Conscientiousness was moderately present (45\% High), highlighting characteristics such as hard-working and organized nature, while extraversion was mostly average (87.5\%).
+Neuroticism among students followed a similar pattern to software practitioners, with most participants scoring in the average range (67.5\%) and 32.5\% high, suggesting that while many students are emotionally stable, a subset experiences greater stress or performance-related anxiety typical in academic settings.